mpv-player/mpv/DOCS/man/vf.rst

        This option only affects video output drivers that perform color management.

-       If this option is set to ``auto`` (which is the default), the gamma will be set to BT.1886 for YCbCr content, sRGB for RGB content and Linear for XYZ content.
+       If this option is set to ``auto`` (which is the default), the gamma will be set to BT.1886 for YCbCr content, sRGB for RGB content and st428 for XYZ content.

        Available gamma functions are: